 ➔ PrEP, or pre-exposure prophylaxis, is a daily pill to help keep you HIV-negative.
 When taken as prescribed, PrEP is highly effective.
 PrEP is safe and generally well tolerated.
 Most insurance plans (public and private) cover PrEP.

 For more on PrEP, check out this video:

 ➔ PEP, or post-exposure prophylaxis, is a combination of medications you can take after a possible exposure to HIV.
 PEP is most effective the sooner it’s started, and must be started within 72 hours of the exposure.
 PEP is taken daily for 28–30 days

-These strategies work for women, men, people of trans experience, people of all sexual orientations and gender identities, youth, and people who inject drugs.
+These strategies work for people of all genders, sexual orientations, ages, and people who inject drugs.

 For more on PEP, check out this video:

-You can use these HIV-prevention strategies alone or in combination to reduce your risk of getting HIV and take charge of your sexual health!
+You can use these HIV-prevention strategies alone or in combination to reduce your risk of getting HIV.
+Take charge of your sexual health!

-There are many birth control (also called contraception or contraceptive) options available to you and your partner, depending on when and if you want to have a baby.
+There are many birth control options available to you and your partner.
 Your doctor can support you in finding the best option for both of you.

 For more on each method of contraception, visit: https://www.bedsider.org/methods

 Having a baby if your partner is living with HIV